42nd Street–Bryant Park/Fifth Avenue station: 1990s to 2010s

+2020s to present

 A transfer to the 42nd Street Shuttle at Times Square was built as part of the 2015–2019 MTA Capital Program.
 A new platform for the shuttle, which would be 28 ft wide and located between Tracks 1 and 4 (the outer tracks of the shuttle tunnel), replaced the existing curved platforms for tracks 1, 3, and 4.
 The platform was built along the section of the shuttle that runs under 42nd Street, which is located within a straight tunnel.
 The whole project was estimated to cost $235.41 million.
 The Times Square shuttle platform was extended 360 ft east, and since an emergency point of egress had to be provided, it was also used to allow for a second point of entry at Sixth Avenue, with a connection to the IND Sixth Avenue Line platforms via a secondary mezzanine at the northern end of the platforms.
 A construction contract was awarded in early 2019, with an estimated completion date of March 2022.
 The free transfer opened on September 7, 2021, along with the new shuttle platform.

 In January 2020, the MTA announced plans to make the station complex accessible as part of the 42nd Street Connection Project.
-New elevators would be installed between platform level and the mezzanine of the Sixth Avenue Line station (one from each platform), a new elevator would be installed between the platform and mezzanine of the Flushing Line station, and two new stairs would be installed in the closed Grace Building passageway on the north side of 42nd Street between Fifth Avenue and Sixth Avenue.
+New elevators would be installed between platform level and the mezzanine of the Sixth Avenue Line station (one from each platform), a new elevator would be installed between the platform and mezzanine of the Flushing Line station, and two new stairs would be installed in the closed passageway to the W. R. Grace Building on the north side of 42nd Street between Fifth Avenue and Sixth Avenue.
 The project, which was to be completed between October 2021 and October 2023, would be bundled with developer and escalator improvement projects at Grand Central, and would be completed as part of a Design-Build procurement.
-When the transfer passageway to the 42nd Street Shuttle opened, elevators were planned to be installed between the passageway and at least one of the platforms at a later date.

-The 39th Street easement entrance, along with eight other easement entrances in Manhattan, were closed early in 2020 at the request of building owners due to the COVID-19 pandemic.
+When the transfer passageway to the 42nd Street Shuttle opened, elevators were planned to be installed between the passageway and at least one of the platforms at a later date.The 39th Street easement entrance, along with eight other easement entrances in Manhattan, were closed early in 2020 at the request of building owners due to the COVID-19 pandemic.
 The 39th Street entrance was the only entrance that remained closed in March 2022.
 In a response to a story by The City, an MTA spokesman said the entrance had been closed as the corridor at the bottom of the stairs had attracted illegal activities, and MTA Chairman Janno Lieber said that the agency did not have control over the developer.